Making Smart Fabric Choices for Institutional Spaces

 What makes a good fabric? – Is it durability?
 Aesthetics?
 A balance of both?
 In the furniture world, fabrics can make or break the longevity of a product, making understanding fabric choices a top priority for any designer or planner.
 Kim Darke from Momentum Group brings her fabric know-how to the table in this AGATI guest blog to help you understand the right fabric choices for your space and how to choose them.

-“Ironically, I’ve been asked to pull together fabric choices for a University’s design department, just as I thought I was finishing up writing this post.
+I’ve been asked to pull together fabric choices for a University’s design department.
 With the abundance of fabric choices in the market, selecting the right fabric for your Library or other Higher Ed learning space can seem overwhelming.
 Below are some simple points to look for when choosing fabrics for these applications that should take the worry out of making the wrong choice.

-In addition to color and pattern, there are many more important attributes to consider when choosing fabric for Universities and/or libraries.
-In my opinion, the durability of a fabric should be forefront in your mind.
-I’m sure you’ll agree that library and institutional spaces will both likely have very high traffic.
-That high volume of people will certainly have their double vanilla latte’s, green smoothies, and snacks in tow.
-In the end, you need to make sure you pick a fabric that can withstand a lot of use and abuse.
+In addition to color and pattern, there are many more important attributes to consider when choosing fabric for Universities and libraries.
+The durability of a fabric should be forefront in your mind.
+Library and institutional spaces will both likely have very high traffic.
+You need to make sure you pick a fabric that can withstand a lot of use and abuse.

 MAyer Fabrics Card Crystals Cranberry